Arthur Currie: Brigade commander

-The Canadian 1st Division spent the winter of 1914–15 training in England, and were sent to France in February 1915.
+The 1st Canadian Division spent the winter of 1914–15 training in England, and were sent to France in February 1915.
 After a period of indoctrination in the realities of trench warfare, they took control of a section of trench in the Ypres Salient on 17 April 1915.
 Only five days later, the Germans used poison gas for the first time on the Western Front.
 French colonial troops on the Canadians' left flank broke, leaving a 7 km long hole in the Allied line.
 In the chaos that followed, Currie proved his worth as a leader by assessing the situation, and coolly issuing commands from his brigade headquarters even as it was gassed and then destroyed by fire.
 Currie cobbled together a fluid defence and counterattacked.
 At one point, he personally went back to the rear to try to convince two regiments of British reinforcements to move forward.
 After several days of fierce fighting, Allied counterattacks re-established a stable defensive line, denying the Germans a breakthrough.

 Currie's leadership during the Second Battle of Ypres was a source of dispute by British historian James Edward Edmonds, who argued that Currie and his 2nd Canadian Brigade performed poorly at Ypres.
 Currie, supported by the Canadian official historian Colonel Archer Fortescue Duguid, waged a vigorous defense, charging that Edmonds was seeking to diminish the Canadian contribution to the Second Battle of Ypres.
 Edmonds wrongly accused Currie of ordering his men to retreat on 24 April 1915 because of the chaos caused by the chlorine gas and fierce attacks of the German infantry; Currie and Duguid said it was Brigadier-General Richard Turner, commanding the 3rd Canadian Brigade on Currie's left, who had ordered a retreat without orders, leaving Currie with an exposed left flank.
 Canadian historian Timothy Travers also argued that Edmonds was very unfair to Currie since the 1st Canadian Division occupied a position that would have been difficult to defend even under normal conditions, without considering the effects of the first mass use of poison gas and the complete withdrawal of French forces on their left flank.
 Although acknowledging that Currie had made mistakes, Travers maintained that unlike the Algerians who fled, Currie's 2nd Brigade held its ground at Ypres, consequently losing 46% of its total strength either killed or wounded over two days of fighting.

-Following the battle, Currie was promoted to major-general, and given command of the entire First Canadian Division.
-He was also invested as a Companion of the Order of the Bath (CB) and as Commander of the Legion d'Honneur.
+Following the battle, Currie was promoted to major-general, and given command of the entire 1st Canadian Division.
+He was also appointed a Companion of the Order of the Bath (CB) and a Commander of the Legion d'Honneur.